mm0/timelapse/README.md

 * **bucket name**: can be any name.
 A λ-function assigned to the bucket will extract the bucket name and the cam prefix from the object name it was given.
 * **config.json**: a config file, which can be nested.
 The deeper level config file overwrites the higher level one.
+* **index.txt**: a text file used internally for updating **idx** folder of each size, containing the index of the last 5,000 uploaded images.
+It will be created automatically by the λ-function.
 * **file names**: uploaded file names must follow ISO 8601 + the file type in this format (YYYYMMDDThhmmss.ssss.jpg, e.g. 20160815T170001.050.jpg).
 The date/time is recorded by the camera at the moment of the image capture.
 It may be different from the exif data.
 * **object properties**: mimetype=image/jpg, http caching=forever
 * **full**: the folder for original files.
 This is where the cameras upload them in the first place.
 This folder is taken out to the top level to avoid firing the λ-function when resized images are added.